hneutr/dotfiles/nvim/lex_todo.md

 - remap `d` in markdown project files to `scratch text` instead of deleting
   - (clean blank lines too)
   - maybe just use autocmd event `TextYankPost`?
-- `X` list item type, indicates rejections
-  - command to move all `X` items into a rejections mirror (add a rejections mirror?)
-~ visual mapping open fuzzy menu to turn selected text into a reference
 - specify files to be ignored by indexes in `.project`
 - normal mode mapping: grab word under cursor and open a fuzzy goto for it
   - if there is only one match, go to it immediately